cilium/cilium/Documentation/helm-values.rst

      - VTEP CIDRs Mask that applies to all VTEP CIDRs, for example "255.255.255.0"
      - string
      - ``""``
+   * - waitForKubeProxy
+     - Wait for KUBE-PROXY-CANARY iptables rule to appear in "wait-for-kube-proxy" init container before launching cilium-agent.
+More context can be found in the commit message of below PR https://github.com/cilium/cilium/pull/20123
+     - bool
+     - ``false``
    * - wellKnownIdentities.enabled
      - Enable the use of well-known identities.
      - bool